On the Wasserstein distance between a hyperuniform point process and its mean: Results

 \begin{remark} If we are only interested in the $p=1$ case we could change Hypothesis \ref{Hypo1:moment_minimal} to

 and eliminate Hypothesis \ref{Hypo3:density_minimal} to obtain a universal constant $\alpha$ such that

 \end{remark}

-The previous theorem is stated in dimension $2$ as it is the most studied case.
-Nevertheless, our proof applies to any dimension and we also state a general theorem, whose proof is exactly the same up to minor modifications.
+The previous theorem is stated in dimension $2$ which is the most studied case.
+Nevertheless, our proof applies to any dimension and a general theorem follows.
+Its proof is exactly the same up to minor modifications.

-\begin{theorem} Fix $p \geq 1$ and consider a real number $N>0$.
-Let $\mu_{N}$ be a random measure on the square $Q_N=[0,N^{1/d}]^d$ such that the following conditions hold. \begin{enumerate} \item There exists a monotone function (non-decreasing or non-increasing) $g:[1,\infty) \to (0,\infty)$ such that, for any square $B \subset Q_N$ that satisfies $|B| \geqslant 1$, it holds that
+\begin{theorem} Fix $p \geq 1$ and consider a real number $N\geq 1$.
+Let $\mu_{N}$ be a random measure on the square $Q_N=[0,N^{1/d}]^d$ such that the following conditions hold. \begin{enumerate} \item There exists a monotone function (non-decreasing or non-increasing) $g:[1,N] \to (0,\infty)$ such that, for any square $B \subset Q_N$ that satisfies $|B| \geqslant 1$, it holds that

 \item There exist two constants $a \in (0,1]$ and $A \in [1,\infty)$ such that for any square $B \subset Q_N$

 \end{enumerate} Let $M_N = \mu_N(Q_N)$ and $\overline{\mu}_{N} = \frac{M_N}{\esp[M_N]}\mathbb E[\mu_{N}]$.
 Then there exists a constant $C_{p,d}$ such that